MN-21/Curvature-Orientation-MLP/README.md

 ---

 ## Abstract
-We test whether second-order stroke geometry — captured by planar curvature and gradient orientation — can support handwritten character recognition without any convolutions.
+We test whether second-order stroke geometry — captured by planar curvature and gradient orientation — can support handwritten character recognition.
 A compact MLP consumes three channels per image: curvature magnitude, curvature sign, and gradient orientation (normalized).
 With a stratified 80/20 train/test split (from TFDS train+test) and no data augmentation, the model reaches strong accuracy on MNIST and EMNIST Letters.

 ---